 The goal of gynecomastia treatment, also known as male breast reduction, is to reduce breast size in men who are embarrassed by overly large breasts.
 Reduction methods include liposuction, cutting out excess glandular tissue or using a combination of liposuction and excision.
-Dr. Alexander can effectively and safely improve or correct your concerns.
+Dr. Alexander and Dr. Kaplan can effectively and safely improve or correct your concerns.

 - 1 Understanding the San Diego Gynecomastia Procedure